 The diagnosis of Kawasaki diseases depends mainly on the symptoms.
 In the initial phases of the condition, almost all patients suffer from increased levels of acute-phase reactants:

 Recently, two urine proteins are being used as biomarkers of Kawasaki syndrome, as they are diagnostically superior to CRP and ESR.
 These two urine proteins are filming C and merino A.

 Treatment of Kawasaki Syndrome

 The main goal of management is to relieve the symptoms and prevent the formation of coronary artery disease.
 The principal step of treatment is the usage of full doses of intravenous immunoglobulin.
 Aspirin can also be used in the treatment of the condition.

 Other medications that can be used in the management of the syndrome include:

 - Cyclophosphamide or methotrexate: This is usually used in cases that are resistant to intravenous immunoglobulin treatment.

-- Clopidogrel, dipyridamole and other anti platelet drugs: This is mainly used in patients with significant involvement of the coronary arteries and high risk for thrombus formation.
+- Clopidogrel, dipyridamole and other anti-platelet drugs: This is mainly used in patients with a significant involvement of the coronary arteries and a high risk for thrombus formation.